Q: What is a doula?

 Q: Do I need a doula if I have a midwife?

 A: Midwives love doulas.
 Most of them have been doulas at some point.
 A midwife can do all of the things a doula can, but is obligated to see first and foremost to your medical needs.
 A doula is with you all the time as your very own, constant, personalized care.
+In the event of a transfer from a midwife’s care to a hospital, a doula will continue to support you regardless of the change of location.

 Q: Will a doula advocate for me?